collinmcneese/actions-rate-limit-reporter/README.md

 # GitHub Actions Rate-Limit Reporter

 This action reports the remaining rate-limit for the GitHub API.
+Running this action will provide output for consumed and remaining rate-limit for the GitHub token used to run the action.
+This action is useful for debugging rate-limit issues with GitHub Actions or to use the rate-limit in subsequent steps, such as logging the rate-limit to an external service or waiting for the rate-limit to reset before continuing with the workflow.

 Accepts a GitHub token as input and `render` flag to render the output as step summary output.